 But back then switching the core infrastructure of our application seemed rather a risky move.
 Nonetheless, motivated by the customers’ needs for interface simplicity and ease of use, we started a migration away from Microsoft Dynamics to Salesforce.

-Why We Finally Chose Salesforce for App Development
+Why We Finally Chose Salesforce vs Microsoft for App Development

-When we compared Microsoft Dynamics vs. Salesforce-based versions of AscendixRE side by side, we found that Salesforce was maybe 99 times out of 100 more applicable than Dynamics.
+When we compared Salesforce vs MS Dynamics-based versions of AscendixRE side by side, we found that Salesforce was maybe 99 times out of 100 more applicable than Dynamics.

 People would select the user experience for AscendixRE on top of Salesforce because it constituted an infrastructure.
 It was solely based on what they saw before their eyes and was more approachable and ‘playful’.